Your rights as a shared owner

 How your home meets health and safety laws

-We must make sure that the shared parts and structure of your building meet the standards set out in various health and safety laws, but also to help ensure that you and those living in your home are safe and feel safe.
+In buildings managed by us, we must make sure that the shared parts and structure of your building meet the standards set out in various health and safety laws, but also to help ensure that you and those living in your home are safe and feel safe.

 Fire risk assessment

-During this assessment we check the risk to residents from fire, taking into account existing fire safety measures and determine whether additional measures are necessary.
+In these assessments, we check the risk to residents from fire, taking into account existing fire safety measures and determine whether additional measures are necessary.

 Annual flat entrance door inspections (for buildings 11m or taller only)